JustSimone/Atomic_orbitals/README.md

 where $P^{m_l}_l(\cos\theta)$ is the Legendre Polynomial with of l degree and $m_l$ order.

 ## Library
-To use this class it is necessary install:
+To use this class it is necessary to install:
 - numpy
 - matplotlib
 - scipy